Borko Furht

-Borivoje "Borko" Furht, Ph.D. is a Serbian American scientist, academician, author, consultant, and speaker in the field of computer science and engineering.
+Borivoje "Borko" Furht is a Serbian American scientist and author in the field of computer science and engineering.
 He is a professor in the department of electrical and computer engineering and computer science (CEECS) at Florida Atlantic University in Boca Raton, Florida.
 He is also director of the National Science Foundation's Industry and University Cooperative Research Center for Advanced Knowledge Enablement at FAU.
 In 2019, he was inducted into Academia Europaea, which is The Academy of Europe.